Auto Accident FAQs

 Attorney James Ponton has nearly a decade of experience providing legal assistance to Georgia plaintiffs in a range of personal injury litigation, including car accident lawsuits.
 Before working on behalf of plaintiffs, Attorney Ponton worked as insurance defense counsel, giving him a unique perspective on how to effectively litigate injury claims.

 Call (404) 418-8507 today to schedule a free consultation with a skilled Atlanta car accident attorney here at Ponton Law.

 Frequently Asked Questions (FAQs)

 A: Yes.
-Georgia implements modified comparative fault, which allows those plaintiffs who are partially at-fault for their injuries to recover damages.
+Georgia implements modified comparative fault, which allows those plaintiffs who are partially at fault for their injuries to recover damages.
 There is a limitation, however.
-Modified comparative fault sets a hard cap of fifty percent liability.
-If you — the plaintiff — are found to be at least fifty percent at-fault for your own injuries, then you will no longer be entitled to sue and recover damages pursuant to Georgia law.
+Modified comparative fault sets a hard cap of 50% liability.
+If you — the plaintiff — are found to be at least 50% at fault for your own injuries, then you will no longer be entitled to sue and recover damages pursuant to Georgia law.